 3. Money follows certain laws.

 I love universal laws.

-Natural laws, like law of gravity, make everything in order.
+Natural laws, like the law of gravity, make everything in order.

-Regardless whether a person is good or bad, the same set of laws apply to everyone.
+Regardless of whether a person is good or bad, the same set of laws apply to everyone.

-Because of this very nature of laws, our life becomes more predictable.
+Because of this very nature of laws, our life becomes somehow more predictable.

 By being aware of the laws of money, we position ourselves to a better creation of our financial future.

 So what are the laws that govern money?

 In our last post, three basic money laws were shared.

 Second Law of Money: Get only into a business you understand.
 Seek advice only from competent people.